If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Unplug Your Portable Ice Maker

-When cleaning your portable ice maker, you want to ensure that it’s turned off and unplugged.
+When cleaning your portable ice maker, ensure it’s turned off and unplugged.

 Unplugging your unit will protect it from getting damaged, and you’ll want to move it close to a sink so that you can begin draining the water in the reservoir.

-Drain the water out of the reservoir using the drain plug on the side or under the ice maker.
+Drain the water from the reservoir using the drain plug on the side or under the ice maker.

-Before you begin to clean your portable ice maker, you’ll need to drain the remaining water.
+Before cleaning your portable ice maker, you’ll need to drain the remaining water.

-On the bottom or the side, you’re going to notice a small plug.
+On the bottom or the side, you’ll notice a small plug.

-On my portable ice maker, it’s a small screw cap with a little plastic plug inside the drain hole.
+My portable ice maker has a small screw cap with a little plastic plug inside the drain hole.

-Bring your portable ice maker to a location where the water can drain into the sink, a bowl, or a bucket.
-Remove the drain plug and let all the water flow from the water reservoir.
+Bring your portable ice maker to where the water can drain into the sink, a bowl, or a bucket.
+Remove the drain plug and let all the water flow from the reservoir.

 Draining all the water from your unit may take a few minutes.